bahrus/xtal-method/README.md

 However, it may be desirable to improve the time to first paint by generating the initial HTML on the server, and not providing any input object initially, until user interaction requires an update.

-In this case, during design time, or when dynamically generating the HTML document, insert the initial html as another light child within the \<xtal-method\>, starting from a single root tag.
+In this case, during design time, or when dynamically generating the HTML document, insert the initial html as another inner element within the \<xtal-method\>, starting from a single root tag.
 The root tag of that html should have attribute role="target" (and doesn't have to be a div).

 ###  Inverse Functional derendering